asreview/synergy-dataset/README.md

 ### Collecting and preprocessing data

-The folder `datasets/` has a subfolder for the different Systematic Reviews datasets.
-Each of these subfolders is little project.
-They contain code and a `README.md`.
-The scripts in the different dataset folder create a subfolder named `output/` with the result of the data collection.
+The folder `datasets/` has subfolders for the different systematic reviews datasets.
+In each of these subfolders, the `.ipynb` script retrieve a dataset from OSF or Zenodo, and preprocesses it by adding customized labels and marking duplicates.
+The script also reports the inclusion rate, and missing patterns and word clouds of titles and abstracts.
+After preprocessing, an ASReview-ready dataset in `.csv` format is generated in the `output/` folder.

 ### Format of data
 After reviewing in ASReview LAB, you can export your data, which will provide a file that is in the correct format to be uploaded to the repository.